Environment induced dynamical quantum phase transitions in two-qubit Rabi model

-\textit{Dynamical quantum phase transition: Loschmidt echo.} It has been demonstrated in \cite{heyl2018dynamical,heyl2019dynamical} that a closed quantum many-body system can undergo a DQPT without any external control parameters, such as temperature or pressure.
+It has been demonstrated in \cite{heyl2018dynamical,heyl2019dynamical} that a closed quantum many-body system can undergo a DQPT without any external control parameters, such as temperature or pressure.
 The typical non-analyticities of phase transitions manifest over time in the matrix element of the system unitary evolution operator on the initial state, i.e. the Loschmidt echo $\mathcal{L}(t)$ (see Figure \ref{fig:echo}.a).
 To observe such a phase transition, the procedure involves preparing the system in a well determined initial state inducing a quench in a parameter on which the Hamiltonian depends.
 Subsequently, the system evolves with the full Hamiltonian after the quench, and the Loschmidt echo is computed over time \cite{medvidovic2023variational}.
 It can be expressed as $\mathcal{L}(t)=e^{-N\lambda(t)}$ taking into account the exponential dependence on the system's degrees of freedom, denoted by $N$.
 Therefore, the rate function $\lambda(t)$ (see Figure \ref{fig:echo}.b) is the key property to monitor over time in order to observe non-analyticities.
 Formally, there exists an equivalence between the rate function and the free energy derived from a complex partition function, demonstrating the presence of singular points.
 Here, we aim to compute the same quantities in the closed system, which includes the bath. \\ Figure \ref{fig:echo} illustrates the echo and the rate function over time for different values of $g$ around the transition.
 Additionally, the inset clearly demonstrates how the scalar product between the evolved state and the initial one becomes zero (see inset of Figure \ref{fig:echo}.a) and the kink becomes narrower and higher as the critical point is approached at time $t^*\Delta \approx 3.8$ (see inset of Figure \ref{fig:echo}.b).